reflectoring/reflectoring.github.io/content/blog/2022/2022-08-07-serverless-percentage-rollout-deployment-using-launchdarkly-and-aws-lambda.md

 Instead of a polling design, LaunchDarkly makes use of a [streaming architecture](https://launchdarkly.com/blog/launchdarklys-evolution-from-polling-to-streaming/).
 From a scalability point of view, this architecture is beneficial so that our application doesn't have to make a network call each time we need to analyse or fetch a feature flag.
 Furthermore, feature flag evaluation will continue to function even if the LaunchDarkly server has stopped responding to our calls, which is beneficial for resilience.

-So let’s just create a flag in [LaunchDarkly](https://app.launchdarkly.com/) by opening the dashboard and select our project (the default project works fine) and environment (either the default "Test" or "Production" is fine, just be sure to change the flag in the same environment later) then click  on *"Create flag"*.launchdarkly_feature_flag.png
+So let’s just create a flag in [LaunchDarkly](https://app.launchdarkly.com/) by opening the dashboard and select our project (the default project works fine) and environment (either the default "Test" or "Production" is fine, just be sure to change the flag in the same environment later) then click  on *"Create flag"*.

 {{% image alt="LaunchDarkly Feature Flag" src="images/posts/nodejs-aws-lambda-launchdarkly/lambda_function.png" %}}